mamokarz/getting-started/DCF_Demo.md

 }
 ```

-We are now sending a secret message to the device and using the newly installed key_vault to decrypt the message.
-The response will be the decrypted result of the message.
+We are now sending a message to the device and using the newly installed key_vault to encrypt the message "Welcome to Azure IoT!".
+The response will be the encrypted result of the message.
 ```
 az iot hub invoke-device-method -n [name-of-iothub] -d [name-of-device] --mn "key_vault.cipher.1.encrypt" --mp "{\"context\":0, \"src\":\"Welcome to Azure IoT!\"}"